-Walgreens stabbing: Man, 18, charged with murder in Wicker Park Walgreens employee stabbing due in court
+Walgreens stabbing: Man, 18, charged with Wicker Park Walgreens employee's murder denied bond

-Police said 18-year-old Sincere Williams walked into the Walgreens at 1372 N. Milwaukee Ave. just after 9:30 a.m.
-Sunday intending to rob the store.
-But investigators allege Williams wound up stabbing store employee Olga Calderon to death.
+Prosecutors said 18-year-old Sincere Williams was wearing two sets of clothes when he walked into the Walgreens at 1372 N. Milwaukee Ave. just after 9:30 a.m.
+Sunday and stabbed employee Olga Calderon 10 times with a knife.

+He allegedly took off the extra clothing after leaving the store.
+Calderon was pronounced dead inside the Walgreens.

 "He approached the victim, Olga Calderon, who was just stocking shelves at Walgreens, grabbed her around the neck," Area 5 Commander Eric Winstrom said.
 "It appears that she tried to push away from Williams, and he began stabbing her multiple times, causing her death."